srushin/kickstarter-analysis/README.md

 > <img width="641" alt="plays_only" src="https://user-images.githubusercontent.com/78064648/108116312-3d1df480-7050-11eb-818b-becd1553b427.png">

-We could have also seen some other information about the theatrical subcategories that worked and didn’t work.
-It may have given greater insight, as well as, the subject of the plays themselves (ie: genres, periods, cast size, etc..).
+We could have also seen some other information about the theatrical subcategories that worked and didn’t work, as well as,the subject of the plays themselves (ie: genres, periods, cast size, etc..).
+It may have given greater insight as to which were the most successful.